 Week 2: Feb 2 - Feb 8, 2026

-Unit I: Web Page Designing - HTML Elements & CSS Introduction
+Unit I: Web Page Designing - HTML Elements (Advanced) & CSS Introduction

 Week Overview

-This week covers essential HTML elements (lists, images, tables, forms) and introduces CSS fundamentals for styling web pages.
+This week covers the remaining HTML elements (lists, images, hyperlinks, tables, iframes, forms) and introduces CSS fundamentals including the CSS Box Model and Bootstrap.

 Course Outcome: CO-1 (K3 - Application)